How To Prove Emotional Distress after an Injury?

 Emotional Distress

 Emotional distress is a frequently overlooked personal injury.
 Being involved in a traumatic event such as a car accident can cause tremendous emotional suffering, negatively impacting your life just as much as any physical injury.
-But because emotional distress is an “invisible injury,” it can be difficult to prove when you make a legal claim.
+However, because emotional distress is an “invisible injury,” it can be difficult to prove when making a legal claim.

 What is Emotional Distress?